 Get a full set of cloud cost management capabilities

 Take advantage of the tools included in your Azure subscription to get more value out of the cloud and implement financial governance in your organization.

 Always on by default and integrated in the Azure portal

 Best-in-class performance, with data latency of eight hours or less

-More customization capabilities using Microsoft Power BI connectors and Cost Management APIs
+More customization capabilities using Microsoft Power BI connectors and Azure Cost Management and Billing APIs

 Monitor cloud spending

 Track resource usage and manage costs across all your clouds with a single, unified view, and access rich operational and financial insights to make informed decisions.Learn about cost analysis

 Implement governance policies for effective enterprise cloud cost management, and increase accountability with budgets, cost allocation, and chargebacks.Learn how to create budgets

 Improve the return on your cloud investment by using continuous cost optimization and industry best practices.Learn best practices